diyclassics/diyclassics.github.io/cv.md

 ### Conference Papers

 - 2023\.
+"Intertextuality and Latin Language Models, or a Grammar of Subword Allusion," Classical Texts in Digital Media.
+U. of Patras.
+Patras, Greece.
+September 2.
+- 2023\.
 "Dialogism in Ancient Greek and Latin Epic," *Digital Approaches to Direct Speech Representation in Greek and Latin Epic*.
 Mount Allison University.
 Sackville, New Brunswick.
 May 31.
 - 2023\.
 "The Future Is Collaborative: Historical Psychology in Latin Texts," *Humanities Forward*.
 Oxford University.
 Oxford, UK.
 May 16.
 Co-written with Jennifer Devereaux, Mohammad Atari, Joseph P. Dexter, and Pramit Chaudhuri.
 - 2023\.
 "How Much Latin Does ChatGPT 'Know'?"
 Classical Association of New England Annual Meeting (CANE2023).
 Needham, MA.
 March 17. [[abstract]](../chatgpt){:.cv-link}